dry-rb/dry-initializer/README.md

 user.name_proc.call # => 'Unknown user'
 ```

-Proc executes in a scope of new instance.
-That's why you can refer to other arguments:
+Proc will be executed in a scope of new instance.
+You can refer to other arguments:

 ```ruby
 class User